cloudcreativity/ddd-modules/docs/guide/infrastructure/queues.md

 It is reasonable for there to be scenarios where the presentation and delivery intends to change the state of the bounded context via a command, but does not need to wait for the result of that change.
-Our command bus implementation allows this to be signalled by exposing a `queue()` method on the command dispatcher.
+Our command bus implementation allows this to be signalled by exposing a `queue()` method on the command bus.
 This allows the outside world to signal an intent to alter the state of the bounded context asynchronously.

 A common example of this is where an HTTP controller intends to return a `202 Accepted` response.
 This indicates